nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

    storage quotas.
 User's quotas are based on the unencrypted file size, and not the encrypted file size.

-When files on external storage are encrypted in Nextcloud, you cannot share them directly from the external storage services, but only through Nextcloud sharing because the key to decrypt the data never leaves the Nextcloud server.
+Files on external storage encrypted in Nextcloud must be shared directly from Nextcloud as the decryption key never leaves the Nextcloud server.

 Nextcloud's server-side encryption generates a strong encryption key, which is unlocked by user's passwords.
-Your users don't need to track an extra password, but simply log in as they normally do.
-It encrypts only the contents of files, and not filenames and directory structures.
+Users don't need to track an extra password - simply log in as normal.
+Only the content of files is encrypted (not filenames and directory structures).

 You should regularly backup all encryption keys to prevent permanent data loss.
 The encryption keys are stored in the following directories: